jollywhoppers/bitchsky-app/README.md

 These are all available as options in a sub-page of the app's settings.

 - Toggle go.bsky.app link proxying for analytics
-- Toggle to see skeets in quotes through blocks and detachments (broken 💔)
+- Toggle to see skeets in quotes through blocks and detachments
 - Toggle to trust your own preferred verifiers (and to operate as one yourself)
-- Toggle to disable the default app labeler
+- Toggle to disable the default app labeler(s)

 #### Tweaks